tedscape/react-car-app/README.md

-# React redux boilerplate
+# Caaaars - A sample app to test react, redux and following tech.
 ## Purpose
-The purpose of having this repo is for me to have a starting point to do apps.
-Please suggest changes.
+Trying out react router and teaching self.

 ## Libs
-This is a boilerplate to start creating apps with the following
+This app uses the following
  - React
  - redux
  - react-hot-loading